iPaulPro/scaffold-lens/README.md

    MODULE_REGISTRY=0x4BeB63842BB800A1Da77a62F2c74dE3CA39AF7C0
    ```

    Next, generate a new account or add one to deploy the contract(s) from.
 Additionally you will need to add your Alchemy API key.
+Note that the key should correspond to the network you're deploying on (in this case, Mumbai).
    ```bash
    ALCHEMY_API_KEY=""
    DEPLOYER_PRIVATE_KEY=""
    ```

-   The deployer account is the account that will deploy your contracts.
+   The deployer wallet is the account that will deploy your contracts.
 Additionally, the deployer account will be used to execute any function calls that are part of your deployment script.

    You can generate a random account / private key with `yarn generate` or add the private key of your crypto wallet. `yarn generate` will create a random account and add the DEPLOYER_PRIVATE_KEY to the .env file.
 You can check the generated account with `yarn account`.